THUMNLab/awesome-large-graph-model/README.md

     <img src="https://img.shields.io/github/forks/THUMNLab/awesome-large-graph-model?color=blue&label=Fork" alt="Forks" >
 </p>

-This repository contains the paper list of **Large Graph Models**.
+This repository contains a paper list related to **Large Graph Models**.
+Similar to

 <!-- For more details, please refer to our perspective paper: [Large Graph Models: A Perspective](https://todo)  -->

 We will try our best to make this paper list updated.
-If you notice some related papers missing, do not hesitate to contact us via pull requests at our repo.
+If you notice some related papers missing or have any suggestion, do not hesitate to contact us via pull requests at our repo.

 # Papers

+## Perspective
+- [arXiv 2023.0X] Large Graph Models: A Perspective [paper]

 ## Model

-#### LLMs for Graphs
+#### LLMs as Graph Models

 - [arXiv 2023.05] Can Language Models Solve Graph Problems in Natural Language? [[paper]](https://arxiv.org/pdf/2305.10037) [[code]](https://github.com/Arthur-Heng/NLGraph)